PeachyPeachSM64/sm64ex-omm/README.md

 - **Windows**:

   - Run the previously downloaded script by double-clicking on it.
-It will create a folder named `sm64ex-omm`, download the builer and install the dependencies.
+It will create a folder named `sm64ex-omm`, download the builder and install the dependencies.

   - Once done, open the folder created and place your copy of the **Super Mario 64 US ROM** inside it, next to the Python script `omm_builder.py`, and rename it `baserom.us.z64`.